averykhoo/recipes/curated-untested/high-as-a-kite-biscuits.md

 Ingredients

-* 2 cups​ all-purpose flour
+* 2 cups all-purpose flour
 * 1 tablespoon baking powder
 * 1 teaspoon salt
 * 1 tablespoon sugar (you can add more if you want a sweeter biscuit)
-* 1.5 cups​ heavy whipping cream (DO NOT SUBSTITUTE - I've tried!
+* 1.5 cups heavy whipping cream (DO NOT SUBSTITUTE - I've tried!
 These biscuits will only pop up sky-high if you use heavy cream - they were flat and not fluffy inside when I tried half-and-half or whole milk)

 How to make it